 In order to apply to Teach For America, you must satisfy the following prerequisites:

-- You hold a bachelor’s degree by the first day of your assigned summer institute
+- You hold a bachelor’s degree by the first day of your assigned summer training

 - Your undergraduate cumulative GPA is at least 2.50 on a 4.00 scale